PlayeRom/flightgear-addon-logbook/README.md

 `/home/{user name}/.fgfs/`

-For CSV file, you can always open it and edit by any Spreadsheet program like LibreOffice Calc, MS Excel, etc. However please don't put the characters `,` in the cells, because the Logbook parser will recognize them as a column separator, which will cause errors in the operation of the add-on.
+For CSV file, you can always open it and edit by any spreadsheet program like LibreOffice Calc, MS Excel, etc. However please don't put the characters `,` in the cells, because the Logbook parser will recognize them as a column separator, which will cause errors in the operation of the add-on.
 It is safer to edit the log data through the GUI in the simulator.

 The SQLite file can also be edited using special database software such as "DB Browser for SQLite" (DB4S) or "DBeaver".
 To obtain data for further processing in a spreadsheet, use the "Logbook" -> "Export to CSV" menu (see [Export database to CSV file](#export-database-to-csv-file).)

+## Migrating CSV to SQLite

+When you run Logbook version 2.x on FlightGear version 2024.1.x or later first time, it will automatically migrate your log data from the CSV file to the SQLite database file.
+This doesn't require any intervention.

 ## Data structure